ian-m-simons/uptime-monitor/README.md

 	>download and run in terminal

 # TODO:
-	>consider changing audible alarm for failed ping
-	>create option to silence alarm and continue monitoring
+	>create option to silence alarm and continue monitoring other services